gstreamer-java/gst1-java-core/README.md

 available from the [GStreamer project itself][gstreamer-download].
 Linux users should be able to get GStreamer from their distribution repository if it isn't already installed.

-It is possible to ship GStreamer with your application should you not wish your users to have to install it separately.
+It is possible to ship GStreamer with your application if you not wish your users to have to install it separately.
+[Check it here](https://gstreamer.freedesktop.org/documentation/deploying/index.html)

 The minimum supported version of GStreamer is 1.8.x.